 ‘Last night was just brilliant and sparkled all the way through.
 Original and clever.
 Thank you.
 Next stop Radio 4!!’
 Alan Kerr

 BOOKING OLGA & MATTHEW

-- Our new show Step Carefully in the Forest is available for audiences of grown-ups and children of twelve or older.
+- Our show Step Carefully in the Forest is available for audiences of grown-ups and children of twelve or older.
 The show includes two stories: Diana & Actaeon and The Flaming Firebird & The Princess Vasilisa.
 It can last different lengths between one hour and 2×40 minutes.

-- Our family concerts aim for audiences aged six upwards – we can, for example, include a version of Prokofieff’s Peter & the Wolf which broadens the story to work with the single piano.
+- Our other family concerts aim for audiences aged six upwards – we can, for example, include a version of Prokofieff’s Peter & the Wolf which broadens the story to work with the single piano.

 - Concerts can include solo piano from Olga and solo storytelling or singing from Matthew.

 - If you would like to chat about what might be possible, do send us an email via my contact page.

 Workshops – Exploring Music Through Story

 Our workshops give students the chance to explore musical theory and storytelling.
 They are fun, rich and interactive.
 From age six to teenagers (though we are delighted to work with grown-ups too!)

 - From autumn 2021, The Little Prince workshop includes several excerpts from our performance of the story.